Google rejects 'unfounded' EU antitrust charges of market abuse

 | BRUSSELS

-The company's comments came after the European Commission in April accused it of distorting internet search results to favour its shopping service, harming both rivals and consumers.
+The company's comments came after the European Commission in April accused it of distorting internet search results to favor its shopping service, harming both rivals and consumers.

 "Economic data spanning more than a decade, an array of documents and statements from complainants all confirm that product search is robustly competitive," Kent Walker, Google's general counsel, wrote in a blog on Thursday.